Calculation - Advanced

 Answer

 Changed 2009-02-06: In the Xw box, acccessed from the Resulting Diagram window, all combinations of Xw and C-terms are displayed for convenience, as rounded integers with 1 dB shifts of the reference curve according to the ISO 717 standards.
 In the table however, decimal Rw and Lnw are calculated to allow for small changes to be studied.
 Of course, this may cause the wrong impression.
 The tabulated rounded Xw-values are the correct.
-Always remember that the Worksheet table values should be rounded downwards (conservatively).
+Always remember that the Worksheet table values should be rounded conservatively, i.e. upwards for impact sound and downwards for airborne sound insulation.

 Measured airborne sound insulation between very large rooms is sometimes less than calculated, but the impact sound agrees.
 Why so?